Quantum fluctuation in an inhomogeneous background and its influence on the phase transition in a finite volume system

-Secondly let us fix $r_0=1.5\rm{fm}$ and make $\b$ varied.
-In FIG.\ref{sgmT_bv}\subref{sgm-r_bv_1} it is shown that with $\b$ decreased the variation of the sigma field over radial distance near the potential wall become milder.
-So the parameter $\b$ determines the steep level of the wall of the potential well of the sigma field.
-It is found that with $\b$ decreased the first order phase transition is weakened and the critical temperature of the phase transition has been increased as shown in FIG.\ref{sgmT_bv}\subref{sgm_MI_3fm_r0=1d5}.
-When $\b\gtrsim 4\rm{fm}^{-1}$ there is one bound state energy level in each of the s wave and p wave state.
-And the quantum correction from the p wave scattering is more remarkable than that of s wave.
+Secondly let us fix $r_0=1.5\rm{fm}$ and let $\b$ vary.
+In Fig.\ref{sgmT_bv}\subref{sgm-r_bv_1} it is shown that with $\b$ decreased the variation of the sigma field over radial distance near the potential wall becomes milder.
+The parameter $\b$ determines the steep level of the wall of the potential well of the sigma field.
+It is found that with $\b$ decreased the first order phase transition is weakened and the critical temperature of the phase transition is increased as shown in Fig.\ref{sgmT_bv}\subref{sgm_MI_3fm_r0=1d5}.
+When $\b\gtrsim 4\rm{fm}^{-1}$ there is one bound state energy level in the s wave state and one in the p wave state.
+The quantum correction from the p wave scattering is more remarkable than that of the s wave.
 With $\b$ decreased the first order phase transition is weakened and the critical temperature of the phase transition is increased.
 However it should be noted that there is a nontrivial variation of the modification to the phase transition between $\b=4\rm{fm}^{-1}$ and $\b=3\rm{fm}^{-1}$.
 At $\b\sim3\rm{fm}^{-1}$ there emerges a second bound state level in the s wave state which can be observed from the s wave phase shift.
 From our numerical calculation it is found that the s wave phase shift value at zero momentum jumps from $\bar\delta_0(k=0)=\pi$ to $\bar\delta_0(k=0)=2\pi$.
 The correction from the s wave scattering is once again greater than that of the p wave and becomes the dominant part in the contribution to the density of the states.
 As a result the first order phase transition is turned into a crossover.
-After that the pseudo critical temperature of the crossover will slowly increases with $\b$ decreasing as long as there is no additional bound state level appearing in the s wave or p wave state.
+After that the pseudo critical temperature of the crossover will slowly increase with $\b$ decreasing as long as there is no additional bound state level appearing in the s wave or p wave state.